HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2018-02-12-continuous-releases.md

 These two changes are saved as a new commit, and that commit gets tagged as the new release.
 The tag and the commit are pushed to GitHub, and then CI builds a new package and publishes it to PyPI.

-So with no manual intervention, every code change triggers a new release, and it's usually available within half an hour of merging the pull request.
+So with no very little extra work, every code change triggers a new release, and it's usually available within half an hour of merging the pull request.

 [recent]: https://github.com/HypothesisWorks/hypothesis-python/pull/1101
 [semver]: https://semver.org/